bonn0062/GSoD/absolute_beginners.rst

    [2 3]
    [4 5]]

-Optional parameters you can specify are:
+You can specify a few optional parameters.

 ::